J-like/ICHPrognosis/README.md

 - Due to the heterogeneity of data from different medical centers, we recommend retraining the model on your own dataset.
 - `.pth` files only contain the **model weights**.
 Please ensure that the model definition matches the training phase when loading them.
 - nnU-Net v2 models must follow the official framework’s path conventions.
-- BioClinicalBERT should be downloaded separately from HuggingFace and loaded during runtime.
+- It is recommended to download BioClinicalBERT separately from HuggingFace and load it during runtime.

 ---